The reservation process works best in Google Chrome, Firefox, or Microsoft Edge

 Some important things you’ll want to know before your visit:

 • Reservations are required for both members and nonmembers at this time.
 Reservations are currently available by clicking HERE.
 The reservation process works best in Google Chrome, Firefox, or Microsoft Edge

-• Due to physical distancing guidelines we are currently limiting capacity to 150 people at a time.
+• Due to physical distancing guidelines we are currently limiting capacity.
 Advanced reservations are available on a first come, first serve basis.
 Due of maintaining our capacity limits, late arrivals will be denied access.
 Please plan accordingly.

 • The Conservatory is a one-way path.
 Please visit the Zoo and Visitor Center before visiting the Conservatory.

 • Face masks are encouraged for unvaccinated visitors.

 • Posed photography is not allowed at this time.
 This includes family photos, senior photos and wedding photos.
 Please contact our Rentals Office at 651-487-8250 or email@example.com for your available options.

 Click HERE to visit our FAQ page for more information you’ll want to know before your visit to Como Park Zoo & Conservatory